mattmakai/fullstackpython.com/content/posts/180309-flask-docker-macos.markdown

 If you receive the error
-`python: can't open file 'app.py': [Errno 2] No such file or directory` then you likely forgot to chance `/Users/matt/devel/py/flaskdocker` to the directory where your project files, especially `app.py`, are located.
+`python: can't open file 'app.py': [Errno 2] No such file or directory` then you likely forgot to change `/Users/matt/devel/py/flaskdocker` to the directory where your project files, especially `app.py`, are located.